 The traditional dance of Crete

-Pentozali is a vibrant dance, with high jumps.
-Although there are a number of set steps that all dancers follow, there is also room for creativity and improvisation amongst the men who perform the traditional dance.
+Pentozali is a vibrant dance with high jumps.
+Although there are a number of set steps that all dancers follow, there is also room for creativity and improvisation during dances.

 All dancers stand in a circle, holding each other by the shoulders; however, they dance at different speeds, depending on the pace of the music, which changes rapidly.